MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/Send-MailMessage.md

 ```

 ### -Port

 Specifies an alternate port on the SMTP server.
-The default value is 25, which is the default SMTP port.
+The default value is 25, which is the default SMTP
-This parameter is available in Windows PowerShell 3.0 and newer releases.
+port.

 ```yaml
 Type: Int32